citrix/terraform-provider-citrixitm/website/docs/r/dns_app.html.markdown

 $ terraform import citrixitm_dns_app.my_app 123
 ```

-At this point the configuration may or may not match the production state, so you should also run `terraform plan` to see if any changes need to be made to the resource configuration in order to reconcile the differences.
+At this point the resource configuration may or may not match production state, so you should also run `terraform plan` to see if any changes need to be made in order to reconcile the differences.